Iximiel/cudaOnPlumed/Implementation.md

 }
 ```

+From what I [understood](https://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html#noinline-and-forceinline) the compilers tend to inline `__device__` functions.
+It is possible to enforce the behaviour with  `__forceinline__` or `__inline_hint__`

 ## Interfacing to cuda: helpers, invoking the kernel and the reductions

 ### cudaHelpers.cuh
-cudaHelpers.cuh is an very simple template-only library (this interface is made ad hoc for this project) that contains a simple interface for working with the memory in cuda.
+cudaHelpers.cuh is an very simple template-only library made ad hoc for this project.
+It contains a simple interface for working with the memory in cuda:

 `template <typename T> class memoryHolder;` will ease the memory management with an RAII approach (so no need to remember to call `cudaFree`).
 It `memoryHolder` is set up as a move-only object in a `std::unique_ptr` style.
 It initializes the wanted quantity of memory on construction.
 And has the following methods: